- Last Updated: 13 November 2019 13 November 2019

 Sioux Falls School District property consisting of land, structures, books, equipment, materials or other property will be disposed of in the following manner:

 - Electronic Equipment: An administrator must complete a Disposal of School District Property Form and send it to the Purchasing Department whenever computers and electronic equipment become outdated, broken or are no longer repairable.
-The Purchasing Department will inform Assessment, Technology and Information Services (ATI) which District equipment is being recommended for disposal.
-ATI staff will assess the equipment for repair or retention of parts and if approved for disposal will delete the equipment from District records.
+The Purchasing Department will inform Information and Technology Services (ITS) which District equipment is being recommended for disposal.
+ITS staff will assess the equipment for repair or retention of parts and if approved for disposal will delete the equipment from District records.

 - Books and Equipment: An administrator must complete a Disposal of School District Property Form and send it to the Purchasing Department whenever books or non-electronic equipment become outdated or broken or are no longer repairable.
 The Purchasing Department will prepare an exhibit for the authorizations section of the next School Board agenda.
 The listed items should not be sold or disposed of until the form has been returned to the school confirming that the Board has acted to approve the request for disposal.
 The same form will be returned to the Purchasing Department stating the time, date and method of disposal after disposal has been completed.